NavvyaChaudhary/semantic-search-qa-system/README.md

 ## What This Project Does

-This is a document search system that actually understands what you're asking, not just what words you typed.
+This is a document search system that understands the semantic meaning of user queries, not just what words you typed.

 You upload a PDF, TXT, or Word file.
 You type a question.
 The system reads through your document and returns the most relevant sections — ranked by how closely they match the meaning of your question, not just whether they share the same keywords.